PatrycjaBlaszkowska/project-WizardsTower/README.md

 ### Hero images

-- Included to draw the user's attention and show the purpose of the website right away.
+- Included to draw the user's attention and show the purpose of the website stright away.

 ### Activities section